“Cooked this tonight. Reminded me of Japanese meals in better times!”

 - 1 tbsp cooking oil

-- 6 shishito peppers
+- 6 shishito peppers or mini sweet peppers/sliced bell peppers

 Instructions

-- Finely grate 20 g ginger root, 1 tsp apple, 1 tsp yellow onion and 1 clove garlic.
+- Finely grate 20 g ginger root, 1 tsp apple, 1 tsp onion and 1 clove garlic.

 - Take 250 g pork loin and make small incisions in the fat to prevent curling.